dotnet/csharpstandard/standard/lexical-structure.md

 > *Example*: The character sequence `//` is processed as the beginning of a single-line comment because that lexical element is longer than a single `/` token. *end example*

-The rules of the lexical grammar are ordered top-to-bottom, with the first matching rule determining the recognised token.
-Implicit rules ([§7.2.3](lexical-structure.md#723-lexical-grammar)) derived from literal strings in the grammar are ordered before the explicit rules.
-This ordering simplifies the grammar.

-> *Example*: As keyword tokens are defined implicitly by literal strings in the grammar, and implicit rules are ordered before explicit ones, the rule `Available_Identifier` ([§7.4.3](lexical-structure.md#743-identifiers)) will never match a keyword. *end example*

 Some tokens are defined by a set of lexical rules; a main rule and one or more sub-rules.
 The latter are marked in the grammar by `fragment` to indicate the rule does defines part of another token.
 Fragment rules are not considered in the top-to-bottom ordering of lexical rules.

 > *Note*: In ANTLR `fragment` is a keyword which produces the same behavior defined here. *end note*